 Overall, 32% of remote workers said they were finding it hard to fully switch off from work.
 Prospect also found that 30% of remote workers are working more unpaid hours than before the pandemic, with nearly one in five (18%) working at least four additional unpaid hours per week.

 - Working from home: How to get remote right (free PDF)

 - Tech workers say their salaries have increased.
 But so have their mental health concerns

 - Remote working is broken.
 These six changes can help fix it

 - Remote working: Employees say these four things will make them more productive

-Prospect research director Andrew Pakes said the results showed that the hyper-connected nature of working from home for such a long period had.
-"People's experience of working from home during the pandemic has varied wildly depending on their jobs, their home circumstances, and crucially the behavior of their employers," Pakes said.
+Prospect research director Andrew Pakes said the results showed that the hyper-connected nature of working from home for such a long period had taken its toll on employees.
+“People’s experience of working from home during the pandemic has varied wildly depending on their jobs, their home circumstances, and crucially the behavior of their employers,” Pakes said.

-"It is clear that for millions of us, working from home has felt more like sleeping in the office, with remote technology meaning it is harder to fully switch off, contributing to poor mental health.
-Remote workingbut it can be much better than it has been in recent months."
+“It is clear that for millions of us, working from home has felt more like sleeping in the office, with remote technology meaning it is harder to fully switch off, contributing to poor mental health.
+Remote working is here to stay, but it can be much better than it has been in recent months.”

-The European Parliament is supporting similar proposals around a right to disconnect, with MEPs in Januaryacross the 27-member bloc.
+The European Parliament is supporting similar proposals around a right to disconnect, with MEPs in January voting in favor of introducing new legislation across the 27-member bloc.

 The Canadian government recently established a Right To Disconnect Advisory Committee, comprising business leaders and unions, to set out new rules that would help employees disengage from work outside of their working hours